Development Guide

 Both containers automatically install all the necessary dev dependencies during build.
 So, as soon as containers are up, you are ready to start developing!

 To install new dependencies, make sure to use dev container shell.
 It is also recommended to rebuild the dev container after adding new dependencies to ensure they are cached at the build stage making future builds faster.
-To rebuild the container, run the following command:
+To rebuild the containers:

 Running the Django backend development server¶